 Why we chose to be involved in B.S.A. youth programs

-Scouting is a youth development program designed to help youth of all ages grow into the feature leaders of America.
+Scouting is a youth development program designed to help the youth of all ages grow into the feature leaders of America.
 Scouting accomplishes this goal by focusing on developing youth’s character.
 We focus our programs on these six fundamental areas of development.

 - Lifelong Learning